 In 2015, Ms. Blakney was elected as a Fellow of the Tennessee Bar Foundation, an honor for which membership is by invitation only.
 She has also been elected to the TBA’s House of Delegates and has served on the Environmental Law Executive Committee.
 In 2006, Ms. Blakney was awarded the TBA Young Lawyers Division President’s Award for her two years of service as the inaugural Chair of the Children’s Issues Committee.
 She is a 2005 graduate of the Tennessee Bar Association’s Leadership Law Program.

 Ms. Blakney has also been actively engaged in the activities of the Knoxville Bar Association for many years.
-As the current President, her signature project, the Open Service Task Force, places lawyers into roles of community service each month with local nonprofit organizations.
+As President, her signature project, the Open Service Task Force, placed lawyers into roles of community service each month with local nonprofit organizations and the Task Force continues its work to this day.
 Her prior service to the KBA includes co-chairing the Access to Justice Committee from 2004-2011 and co-chairing for three years the Association’s active Hunger and Poverty Relief Committee.
 As a committee member with the Hunger & Poverty Relief Committee, Ms. Blakney began serving as a volunteer for Knox County’s Mobile Meals program.
-Now, 15 years later, Ms. Blakney still regularly delivers mobile meals to home-bound elderly members of the Knoxville community.
+Now, 16 years later, Ms. Blakney still regularly delivers mobile meals to home-bound elderly members of the Knoxville community.

 Additionally, Ms. Blakney has served on the advisory board of Legal Aid of East Tennessee.
-In 2005, Ms. Blakney was awarded the Knoxville Bar Association President’s Award for her service on behalf of the Bar Association and the community, with a particular recognition of her efforts on behalf of the Pro Bono Committee and area non-profit organizations.
+In 2005, Ms. Blakney was awarded the Knoxville Bar Association President’s Award for her service on behalf of the Bar Association and the community, with a particular recognition of her efforts on behalf of non-profit organizations.
 In 2001, she received the KBA Barristers (Young Lawyers Division) President’s award for service to the community and Bar.

 Ms. Blakney was elected to serve three terms as a member of the Board of Governors for the Tennessee Association for Justice (“TAJ”), including an appointment to the Association’s Executive Committee and as Vice-Chair of the organization’s Continuing Legal Education Committee for the Eastern Division.
 She has spoken on multiple occasions at continuing education programs at the request of TAJ.